rovin-ms/aks-secure-baseline/04-subscription.md

    az deployment sub create -f subscription.json -l centralus
    ```

-   If you do not have permissions on your subscription to enable Azure Defender (which requires the Azure RBAC role of _Subscription Owner_ or _Security Admin_), then instead execute this.
+   If you do not have permissions on your subscription to enable Azure Defender (which requires the Azure RBAC role of _Subscription Owner_ or _Security Admin_), then instead execute the following.
 This will not enable Azure Defender services nor will Azure Policy attempt to enable the same (the policy will still be created, but in audit-only mode).

    ```bash
    az deployment sub create -f subscription.json -l centralus -p enableAzureDefender=false enforceAzureDefenderAutoDeployPolicies=false